A long shadow – The need for continued focus on resolving long term mortgage arrears - Deputy Governor Ed Sibley

 Central Bank Supervisory Focus

-The Central Bank’s Dear CEO letter dated 20 November 2020 outlined our expectations of firms in relation to supporting borrowers experiencing difficulties, both pandemic related and pre-pandemic.
+The Central Bank’s Dear CEO (PDF 150.04KB) letter dated 20 November 2020 outlined our expectations of firms in relation to supporting borrowers experiencing difficulties, both pandemic related and pre-pandemic.
 These expectations remain in place today.
 Our supervisory focus over the coming months will be on seeking assurance that these expectations are being met, including in relation to the support SMEs are receiving as Government pandemic related supports are phased out.

 In relation to mortgage distress, our supervisory focus will be on ensuring that senior management in all lenders are: